copleykj/socialize-base-model/README.md

 # Base Model

 This package provides an extensible, yet opinionated, base from which to build your models.
 It uses simpl-schema for data integrity, allow/deny for simple security, and collection-hooks for actions that need to be completed before or after CRUD operations complete.
-The [Socialize][3] package set is built upon this package.
+The [Socialize][socialize] package set is built upon this package.

 >This is a [Meteor][meteor] package with part of it's code published as a companion NPM package made to work with React Native.
 This allows your Meteor and React Native projects that use this package to share code between them to give you a competitive advantage when bringing your mobile and web application to market.